ProbablyManuel/requiem/components/documentation/src/Races.md

 * **Redguard Heritage**:
     * Armor penetration is increased by 10.
     * Attack speed is increased by 20%.
-* **Active Power**: You consume half your magicka to restore 1 stamina.
-The amount of restored stamina equals the consumed magicka.
 * **Skill Boosts**:
     * +15 One-Handed
     * +5 Archery